godotengine/godot-docs/tutorials/math/beziers_and_curves.rst

         Vector2 r = q0.Lerp(q1, t);
         return r;

-This type of curve is called a *Quadratic Bezier* curve.
+This type of curve is known as a *Quadratic Bezier* curve.

 .. image:: img/bezier_quadratic_points2.gif